oVirt/ovirt-site/source/feature/non-plugin-console-invocation.html.md

 *   Provide an alternative way of invoking consoles.
 *   Allow invoking console from browsers that don't support console plugins (SPICE in chrome, RDP in Firefox on MS Windows).

+## Testing

+### RDP

+#### Test case

+*   Create a VM with Windows OS type set, install Windows on it, allow Remote Desktop connections on it.
+*   Select 'Native client' in Console Options dialog.
+*   Click console button to invoke console.
+*   Expected result: The RDP console is invoked (with possible dialog window informing user that they are invoking RDP console) with Windows logon screen.

 <Category:Feature>